Best Data Science Bachelor’s Degrees (2023)

 Our research showed that roughly 31% of current data scientists hold a degree from one of the top 50 universities listed by Forbes magazine.

-This essentially states that roughly 1 in every 3 data scientists graduated from one of these 50 institutions.
+This essentially means that roughly 1 in every 3 data scientists graduated from one of these 50 institutions.

 In comparison, 9%, or 1 in every 11, graduated from a university outside the top 50, but inside the top 100 in the rankings.

-Going further down the rankings, we see that 1 in 10 data scientists holds a degree from a school ranked between 101st and 200th place.
+Going further down the rankings, we see that 1 in 10 obtained a data science bachelor’s degree or a master’s from a school ranked between the 101st and 200th place.

 This trickling down might not sound very shocking.
 But consider the following.